-The tax levy in the General Fund represents the District's permanent rate that can be used for operations which is \$.1259 per \$1,000 of the assessed value of the District.
-The Exempt Bond amount is \$1,125,000 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness, there is an unappropriated ending fund balance in the Debt Service Fund to meet the debt obligations before taxes are collected.
+The tax levy in the General Fund represents the district's permanent rate that can be used for operations which is \$.1259 per \$1,000 of the assessed value of the district.
+The Exempt Bond amount is \$1,039,100 as the ad valorem property taxes to be certified for collection to pay Bond indebtedness, there is an unappropriated ending fund balance in the Debt Service Fund to meet the debt obligations before taxes are collected.

-An 8.7% COLA increase is expected for this fiscal year.
-Last year's Health Insurance Premium increased by 5% and is projected to increase again this year by 2% beginning July 1, 2023.
-Beginning July 1, 2023, the PERS employer contribution rate will increase to 21.70% and the OPSRP rate will increase to 18.65%, it is expected that these rates will remain static until June 30, 2025.
+A 3.20% COLA increase is expected for this fiscal year.
+Last year's Health Insurance Premium increased by 5% and is projected to increase again this year by 9.69% beginning July 1, 2024.
+The PERS employer contribution rate is 21.70% and the OPSRP rate is 18.65%, it is expected that these rates will remain static until June 30, 2025.
 The district does not pay the employees' required 6% contribution.

-As a reminder, budget changes must be completed prior to the adjournment of the meeting.
+For the benefit of the Budget Committee, budget changes must be completed prior to the adjournment of the meeting.
 If subsequent meetings are necessary, this meeting should be recessed.
-A budget hearing is scheduled for May 11, 2023, and with the approval of the Budget Committee, adoption of the Budget can be scheduled for June 8, 2023, which is the SRWD's regular monthly board meeting.
+A budget hearing is scheduled for May 9, 2024, and with the approval of the Budget Committee, adoption of the Budget can be scheduled for June 13, 2024, which is the SRWD's regular monthly board meeting.